Written by Zoë Howie on 21 / 11 / 2024

 What to do:

 Visit Kuching for an eyeful of what is argued as the most attractive city in South East Asia.
-Whilst you’re there, explore the Bako National Park with mangroves lining the shore and spot the exclusive proboscis monkey, known as the ‘bekantan’ with very large noses, as well as the bearded pigs as you wander along the trails.
+While you’re there, explore Bako National Park.
+Mangroves line the shore.
+You can spot the rare proboscis monkey, called the ‘bekantan.’
+These monkeys have very large noses.
+You might also see bearded pigs as you walk along the trails.
+Not just your average day!

 Watch out for: